What is SSJ - Sexy Summer Jobs?

 Typically, most interns are found through the University of Otago and Otago Polytechnic, however businesses are free to find their own interns.
 A “Speed Interview” event is held in September on campus and is another way for you to connect with potential interns.

 Businesses choose from the pool of interns available according to their business needs.
 For example, IT businesses may need marketing or design interns to complement their business and to help them build capability.

 You can find interns from any part of the world as long as they have the appropriate Visa Type issued by New Zealand Immigration.
 If relevant, evidence of the Visa Type should be forwarded to Enterprise Dunedin along with the final business and intern reports, which are due on 10 June 2019.
 Submitting your documents earlier in the year is really helpful.
 It allows us to provide data to funder's on the number of jobs created via the programme, and enables us to pay you in a timely way.

 Businesses need to ensure that they have appropriate HR systems in place to be able to support interns in their business if issues arise.
 Manage expectations - please don't raise expectations of a permanent role in your business if that is unlikely to happen.

 Remuneration of the internship is your decision.
 This can vary but the business must have the funds at hand to be able to pay the intern and it should be above the minimum wage.
 Businesses typically pay interns between $20-$25 per hour.

-Up to 100 students come to Speed Dating each year, so there is a reasonable chance that you will find someone to suit your business need, however there are no guarantees.
+Up to 100 students come to Speed Interview each year, so there is a reasonable chance that you will find someone to suit your business need, however there are no guarantees.